Forget Denim and Trousers—Skirts Are the Moment, and Here Are Fall's 7 Biggest Styles

 (Image credit: Launchmetrics Spotlight/Brandon Maxwell; Launchmetrics Spotlight/Miu Miu; Launchmetrics Spotlight/Tommy Hilfiger)

 If I had to choose just one skirt trend for fall, I wouldn't even think twice before naming full skirts.
-Everywhere I look, this elegant shape is popping up whether it be on the runways or in the market.
-For their fall 2024 collections, designers proposed a diversity of iterations on the full skirt, from Miu Miu's crisp poplin to Marni's glossed leather and Brandon Maxwell's matching jacket set.
+Everywhere I look, this elegant shape is popping up, whether it be on the runways or in the market.
+For their fall 2024 collections, designers proposed a diversity of iterations on full skirts, from Miu Miu's crisp poplin version to Marni's glossed-leather iteration and Brandon Maxwell's matching jacket set.

 models walk the fall/winter 2024 runway in the season's top skirt trends